joanapinto/ai-lab/focus-companion/README.md

 - **Responsive layout** that works on all devices
 - **Time-aware interactions** that adapt to your schedule
 - **Data export** functionality for personal analysis
+- **🧠 Intelligent Assistant** with personalized insights and recommendations
+- **🎯 Smart Recommendations** based on your patterns and preferences

 ## 🚀 Quick Start